-Just as in most suburbs of the Valley of the Sun, Scottsdale gets more than 325 days of sunshine per year.
+Weather and Climate Just as in most suburbs of the Valley of the Sun, Scottsdale gets more than 325 days of sunshine per year.
 The summer temperatures can soar to nearly 120 degrees, although the average is about 105 degrees.
 During winter, it occasionally gets below freezing, but most of the temperatures are closer to about 40 degrees.
 The monsoon season does bring with it some surprisingly loud thunder, amazing lightning shows, and sudden downpours.
 Getting caught walking in a dust storm during this time can be downright painful, and driving in one is dangerous due to the low visibility until all the dust passes through.
 But once you make it through summer, you'll find that the fall and spring seasons here are very nice, and the temperature is a practically perfect 80 degrees or so.

-Scottsdale is a great city to live in if you enjoy the arts, since there are more than 100 galleries here.
+Arts and Culture Scottsdale is a great city to live in if you enjoy the arts, since there are more than 100 galleries here.
 The downtown area is particularly impressive due to the Scottsdale Arts District, which is made up of three different sections.
 Each has dozens of studios featuring everything from modern art to Southwestern-themed artwork.
 In addition, this city hosts events like the Scottsdale Arts Festival and Scottsdale Artwalk.
 If you prefer plays, musicals, and concerts, the Scottsdale Center for the Performing Arts is the main venue for these types of events.

 Neighborhood Guide Generally, the farther north you go in Scottsdale, the more you can expect to pay for housing.
 That's because over the years, the city has been expanding north, so you can find many of the larger, newer houses at the top of the Scottsdale map.
 Therefore, what was considered North Scottsdale a decade ago is now practically Central Scottsdale, and this trend will likely continue.
 For now, here is a breakdown of the main neighborhoods of this city so you can decide where you want to buy, rent, or rent to own a house.

-to get full property details for our rent-to-own homes
+to get full property details for our rent to own homes

 (including price and contact info).